Skip to main content

 Northeast 137th Avenue Corridor Improvement Project

-Closure: Northeast 137th Avenue, from NE 52nd Street to just south NE 61st Street, will be closed during construction work in this area of the Burnt Bridge Creek starting in late June.
-Access to NE 52nd Street will be maintained for vehicles coming from or going to NE 49th Street.
+June 2024 to April 2025: Northeast 137th Avenue, from NE 52nd Street to just south NE 61st Street, is closed during construction work in this area of the Burnt Bridge Creek.
+Access to Northeast 52nd Street will be maintained for vehicles coming from or going to Northeast 49th Street.
 This full closure is necessary for crews to safely remove unsuitable soils from underneath the roadway, stabilize the new street and construct a concrete culvert over the Burnt Bridge Creek.
-This closure will last for about 10 months.
+This closure will last for about 10 months, anticipated into April 2025.
+Businesses north of the closure are open.

 Work hours: 7 a.m. to 5 p.m., Monday through Friday